Jesu, meine Freude, BWV 227: Time of origin

 Most of Bach's motets are difficult to date and Jesu, meine Freude is no exception.
 Spitta assigned the motets that he knew, including Jesu, meine Freude, to Bach's Leipzig years, 1723 to 1750.
 In 1912, Bernhard Friedrich Richter, a church musician in Leipzig, wrote that Jesu, meine Freude was likely written in Bach's first year as Thomaskantor in Leipzig; he concluded that it was written for the funeral of Johanna Maria Kees, the wife of the Leipzig postmaster, on 18 July 1723, because a scripture reading of verse 11 from the Epistle passage set in the motet's tenth movement was documented for the funeral.
-Daniel R. Melamed, a musicologist from Cambridge University, wrote in his 1995 book that this was no conclusive evidence for a motet performance on the occasion, but the date has still been "nearly universally accepted".
+Daniel R. Melamed, a musicologist from Cambridge University, wrote in his 1995 book that this was not conclusive evidence for a motet performance on the occasion, but the date has still been "nearly universally accepted".
 The order of that particular service was found in 1982, mentioning neither a motet nor even the chorale.
 Possibly the idea of combining hymn and epistle text dates back to the funeral.

 Friedrich Smend was the first musicologist to analyse the motet's symmetrical structure, a feature which can also be found in Bach's St John Passion of 1724 and St Matthew Passion of 1727, which led Smend to suggest that the work was composed in the 1720s.
 Melamed thought that the motet was likely in part compiled from music Bach had composed before his Leipzig period.
 He based that view on the four-part settings of the chorale movements 1, 7 and 11 (unusual for a five-part work), and on the older version of the chorale melody used as the cantus firmus in the ninth movement.
 The latter suggests an origin of this movement in Bach's Weimar period (1708 to 1717), or even earlier.
 John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage, noted that the motet, compiled partly from earlier compositions, is comparable in that respect to the Credo from Bach's Mass in B minor, and both are coherent in performance.

 Christoph Wolff, a Bach scholar, suggested in 2002 that the motet may have been intended for the education of the Thomanerchor rather than for a funeral.
 He assumed the same intended use for the motet Singet dem Herrn ein neues Lied, BWV 225.
 According to Bach scholar Richard D. P. Jones, several movements of Jesu, meine Freude show a style too advanced to have been written in 1723.
 He assumed in his 2013 book that the final arrangement of the work likely happened in the late 1720s, when two motets which can be dated with greater certainty were also written: Singet dem Herrn ein neues Lied and the funeral motet Der Geist hilft unser Schwachheit auf, BWV 226.
 The Dietel manuscript, written around 1735, contains three chorales extracted from the motet; the composition of the motet is supposed to have been completed before that time.